Taikocuya/ALX/README.md

 ALX - Skies of Arcadia Legends Examiner
 =======================================

-ALX is a very simple, fast, cross-platform and object-oriented command line tool to extract the game data from the NTSC-U/C version of Skies of Arcadia Legends.
+*ALX* is a very simple, fast, cross-platform and object-oriented command line tool to extract the game data from Skies of Arcadia Legends as well as Eternal Arcadia Legends.
 It is written in Ruby and is able to export and import the data to and from CSV files.

 Features
 --------

 * Items (accessories, armors, ship cannons, ship accessories, ship items, special items, usable items and weapons)
 * Crew members

 Prerequisites